 Professor Palis is Professor and Director Emeritus at the Instituto Nacional de Matemática Pura e Aplicada (IMPA) in Rio de Janeiro, Brazil.
 He is a graduate of the Federal University of Rio de Janeiro and received his PhD from the University of California at Berkeley.
 His primary research area is dynamical systems.

-He is Chair of the Scientific Council of the International Center for Theoretical Physics in Trieste, Italy, and a member of the Scientific Advisory Committee of the ETH, Zurich, and the Scientific and Strategic Committee of the College de France.
+He is a member of the Scientific Advisory Committee of the ETH, Zurich, and of the Scientific and Strategic Committee of the College de France.
 He is President of the Brazilian Academy of Sciences and a member of several others, including the Indian, French and U.S. National Academy of Sciences.
 Professor Palis is a 2010 recipient of the Balzan Prize.

 C.N.R.
 Rao, Founding Member

-Professor Rao is a Founding Fellow and Past President of TWAS.
-He is a fellow of many Academies of Sciences, including the Indian and French, the Royal Society in London and the U.S. National Academy of Sciences.
+Professor Rao is a Founding Fellow and past President of TWAS.
+He is a fellow of many science academies, including the Indian and French, the Royal Society in London, and the U.S. National Academy of Sciences.